octapus/tictactoe/README.md

 4. A win occurs when a three in a row occurs twice in one move.
 The board will maintain the color of the winning move.
 5. 1-4 to enable move recommendations.
 Left ctrl to highlight recommendations and/or wins.
 6. 9 to let the AI move for you.
 0 to have the AI play against you.
+7. left_shift+9/0 to have the AI think really hard when it's moving.
+It shouldn't take more than 1 minute though, unless your computer's really slow.
-7. Press escape to quit.
+8. Press escape to quit.
 More keybindings can be found in `keybinds.cpp` and `keybinds.hpp`.

 ### Installation
 Dependencies: opengl, glew, glfw.